A few months after Telenor, Ooredoo launched this month its wireless broadband internet product called Supernet Wireless.

 It goes without saying that mobile operators always had this opportunity in hand, a very tempting opportunity.
 Saying that, offering home broadband on the same 4G network that your mobile customers can also be a two-edged sword.

-Radio network capacity is far from being unlimited and is usually the choke point of a mobile network.
+Radio network bandwidth is far from being unlimited and is usually the choke point of a mobile network.
 Every byte consumed by home broadband is a byte not available for a mobile user.

 So the question that the operators ask themselves is which customer is the most valuable?
-And the answer is definitely the mobile customer.
+And the answer is definitely the mobile subscriber.

 Why?
 Because he does not only pay for data but also voice, SMS, VAS, games etc… As such, he needs to be cherished and protected, he belongs to the mobile operator core revenue and any change that may affect his satisfaction needs to be carefully studied.